Rah1x/PHP-Library/README.md

 # Useful-PHP-Code
-Collection of useful PHP Classes, Methods, Functions, code blocks and snippets that I have collected and used over the years.
+Collection of some useful PHP Classes, Methods, Functions, code blocks and snippets that I have created (and sometimes collected) and used over the years.
 Some of this is just simple examples as well.